veerman/cam-viewer/README.md

 ## Optional Setup
 ### Schedule the deletion of images after 60 days
+You may wish to delete images uploaded on a schedule to minimize storage.
 * Copy the cronjobs file to server
 * Modify /home/www in cronjobs to be your web root path
-* On the command line, add this job to cron:
+* On the command line, add this job to cron: crontab cronjobs
-** crontab cronjobs